-- o The proposed development team
+- The proposed development team

 - How the proposed plan aligns with the QAP

 - How the proposed plan aligns with CHFA Procedures and Guidelines

+- Sources of funding

 - Status of zoning

-- o Status of environmental testing and any environmental issues
+- Status of environmental testing and any environmental issues

 CHFA intends to conduct the Conferences as confidential conversations.
 Designated CHFA staff will discuss the proposal with the intention of providing information and guidance.
 If available, applicants can submit or bring to the Conference a draft pro-forma including proposed budget, rent mix and operating expenses, and any technical services items that are available.
+In addition, Applicants for hybrid developments should be prepared to discuss the contemplated hybrid development in detail including timing for each portion of the hybrid development (9% and 4%).
 Applicants are encouraged to submit material in advance for the most productive discussion.